CVE-2025-62233: CWE-502 Deserialization of Untrusted Data in Apache Software Foundation Apache DolphinScheduler

 Mitigation Recommendations

 Users should upgrade Apache DolphinScheduler to version 3.3.1 or later, where this vulnerability is fixed.
-No other mitigation or temporary workaround is indicated.
-Patch status is not explicitly stated in the advisory fields, but the vendor recommends upgrading to 3.3.1 to resolve the issue.
+No other official remediation or temporary fixes are documented.
+Patch status is not explicitly stated in the vendor advisory, but the recommendation to upgrade confirms an official fix is available in 3.3.1.

 CVE-2025-62233: CWE-502 Deserialization of Untrusted Data in Apache Software Foundation Apache DolphinScheduler